 Still in its infancy, data science’s promise to transform industries and societies often lags behind its capability.
 I believe this is largely due to the lack of appropriate project management practices applied to data science environments.
-I aspire to accelerate these transformations by applying the knowledge I’ve gained to my professional career, academic research, and this website.
+I aspire to accelerate these transformations by applying the knowledge I’ve gained to my professional career, academic research, and consulting to help like-minded professionals.

 I hope you join us on our journey.